The Process

 Personal Bankruptcy

 The filing of a bankruptcy or consumer proposal will stop wage garnishments and collection proceedings.
+Certain Court ordered payments, such as any support arrears collectable by the Family Responsibility Office (FRO) cannot be stopped.

 The steps to filing a consumer proposal are as follows: